tujimmy/Rails-Sample-App/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial Sample Application

-This is the sample application for
-[*Ruby on Rails Tutorial:
+This is the sample application made by following the book [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+## Project Demo

+You can view the project at [Production App](jtu-sample-app.herokuapp.com)

+## Features

+By reading Michael's book and completing his exercises for each chapter I have learned the following.

+ * Configured IDE
+ * Installed Ruby on Rails
+ * Version control with Git and Bitbucket (Branch, Commit, Merge and Push)
+ * Deploy to production using Heroku
+ * Model, View and Controller
+ * Secure Account Management System(Hashed password, activation key, reset keys)
+ * Email validation for account activation and password resets (SendGrid in production)
+ * Updating, showing and deleting accounts
+ * Writing Test Cases to test controller functionality and integration testing
+ * Twitter Clone allowing users to create post and to follow other users to see their posts

 ## License